 Our village is undergoing a period of change.
 There are currently 65 new homes under construction, recently completed or which have planning permission - a 16% increase over the existing number of homes.
-This plan seeks to limit the construction of additional homes in keeping with its designation in the emerging Joint Local Plan as a hinterland village, and to maintain Stutton's rural identity.
+This plan seeks to limit the construction of additional homes in keeping with its designation as a hinterland village, and to maintain Stutton's rural identity.

 However, during the latter part of the plan period, which runs to 2037, there may be a need for some small-scale sustainable growth through the provision of affordable homes, if a clear housing need has been identified.
 No specific site has been earmarked.
-Any new homes or additions to existing homes must conform to the Design Guide that accompanies this plan and mitigate any adverse impact on the surrounding environment.
+Any new homes or additions to existing homes must take account of the Design Guidelines and Codes that accompany this plan and mitigate any adverse impact on the surrounding environment.